MaayanLab/clustergrammer-docs/docs/clustergrammer_widget.rst

   # make interactive widget
   clustergrammer_widget(network=net.widget())

-Clustergrammer-Widget can also be used as a general purpose `Pandas`_ D/ataFrame viewer.
-Below is an example of how to visualize a Pandas Dataframe, ``df``, by loading it into the same ``net`` object from above:
+Clustergrammer-Widget can also be used as a general purpose `Pandas`_ DataFrame viewer.
+Below is an example of how to visualize a Pandas DataFrame, ``df``, by loading it into the same ``net`` object from above:
 ::

   # load DataFrame